reykjavikcity/webtools/README.md

   `scriptUrl` prop).
 - `scriptUrl?: string` — The full SiteImprove analytics script URL.
   (alternative to `accountId` prop).
 - `hasConsented?: boolean` — Manual GDPR 'analytics' consent flag.
-Allows hard opt-out, but defers to [`CookieHubProvider` values](#usecookiehubconsent) if they are available.
+A `false` value allows hard opt-out, but defers to [`CookieHubProvider` values](#usecookiehubconsent) if they are available.
+  Defaults to `undefined` which means "ask CookieHub if available, otherwise no".
 - `onLoad?: (e: unknown) => void` — Fires when the script has loaded.
 - `onError?: (e: unknown) => void` — Fires if loading the script failed.